arkadiiK/TechGuru/README.md

 Online technical shop.
 Still in developing <br />
-Currently, the branch in which development is taking place is the arkadii
+Currently, the branch in which development is taking place is "arkadii"